Updated: July 2022

 Please note that in case you want to make a DSR-request, this must be directed to the controller and that Scrive cannot accommodate such a request where Scrive is the processor, or subprocessor.

-Scrive AB, org no 556816-6804, with registered address at Grev Turegatan 11A, 114 46 Stockholm, is responsible for the processing as described in this policy.
+Scrive AB, org no 556816-6804, with registered address at Grev Turegatan 11A, 114 46 Stockholm, is responsible for the processing as described in this privacy notice.

 If you have any questions regarding how Scrive is processing your personal data, how functions within Scrive eSign can be used for different purposes in this regard, or would like to come in contact with our Data Protection Officer, do not hesitate to contact us at [email protected].